AtharvaGole/News-App/README.md

 # News-App
-A web app to view latest news with facilities like google translate and text to speech
+A web app to view latest news with features like google translate and text to speech.